ferrous-systems/wasm-training-2022/book/src/tutorial/web/hello-world.md

 The `no_mangle` attribute ensures that the function name lands in the binary as is, otherwise you couldn't later call it by name.
-`extern "C"` ensures it uses the C-compatible ABI, and thus what WebAssembly expects.
+`extern "C"` ensures it uses the C-compatible ABI, and thus what WebAssembly (and JavaScript) expects.

 ✅ Compile it to WebAssembly.